Architecture

 We deliberately say "finding" the data rather than "exchanging" the data because a very critical principle is that the issuer of the data usually will not know who will ultimately use it.
 Obviously each seller knows their immediate buyer but many other actors in a circular economy may also encounter the identified product and need to access the DPP information.
 It follows that a key principle of UNTP is "if you know the identifier of a product then you can get the data about the product" - even many years after the product was created.

-• Identity Resolver (IDR) specifications are a concretisation of ISO/IEC 18975 that provide a standardised way to resolve an identifier (of a product, batch, item, facility or entity) to a list of links (URLs) to further information about the identified object.
+- Identity Resolver (IDR) specifications are a concretisation of ISO/IEC 18975 that provide a standardised way to resolve an identifier (of a product, batch, item, facility or entity) to a list of links (URLs) to further information about the identified object.
 The format of the linkset itself is defined by RFC9264.
 One identifier can resolve to multiple links, each of which is annotated with a specific link type (eg UNTP DPP).
 The IDR works with simple identifiers (eg encoded as a traditional 1D barcode) or complex identifiers (eg encoded as a QR code).
 In this way a single barcode or QR code can return a rich variety of information tailored to the requestor's needs.
-Furthermore, the IDR can return a collection of similar link types with different date stamps or versions.
+Furthermore, the IDR can return a collection of similar types of link with different date stamps or versions.
 One important use case for this capability to to return post-manufacture events such as consumption and eventual recycling of identified products.

 Securing the data